Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///   - nutritionfactsDelegate: ``NutritionFactsDelegate``, Add self to implement the NutritionFactsDelegate
     ///   - capturingDeviceType: ``CapturingDeviceType``, Defaults sets to best camera available for current iPhone.
-    ///   - completion: success or failure of the startNutritionFactsDetection public func startNutritionFactsDetection(nutritionfactsDelegate: (any PassioNutritionAISDK.NutritionFactsDelegate)?, capturingDeviceType: PassioNutritionAISDK.CapturingDeviceType = .defaultCapturing(), completion: @escaping (Bool) -> Void)
+    ///   - completion: success or failure of the startNutritionFactsDetection

-    /// Use this function to stop food detection. public func stopFoodDetection()

-    /// Detect food in a static image/photo
-    /// - Parameters:
-    ///   - image: Image for detection
-    ///   - detectionConfig: ``FoodDetectionConfiguration``
-    ///   - slicingRects: Optional ability to divide the image to slices or regions.
-    ///   - completion: ``FoodCandidates``
-    @available(*, deprecated, message: "This API is deprecated and will be removed in future SDK versions.
-Please use the `recognizeImageRemote(image:resolution:message:completion)` API instead.") public func detectFoodIn(image: UIImage, detectionConfig: PassioNutritionAISDK.FoodDetectionConfiguration = FoodDetectionConfiguration(), slicingRects: [CGRect]? = nil, completion: @escaping ((any PassioNutritionAISDK.FoodCandidates)?) -> Void)
+    @available(*, deprecated, message: "This method is deprecated and will be removed in a future release.") public func startNutritionFactsDetection(nutritionfactsDelegate: (any PassioNutritionAISDK.NutritionFactsDelegate)?, capturingDeviceType: PassioNutritionAISDK.CapturingDeviceType = .defaultCapturing(), completion: @escaping (Bool) -> Void)

+    /// Use this function to stop food detection.
+    @available(*, deprecated, message: "Use `recognizeImageRemote` instead.")
+    public func stopFoodDetection()

     /// Detect barcodes "BarcodeCandidate" in an image
     /// - Parameter image: Image for the detection